When to Replace Plumbing and What You Should Anticipate and What You Need to Know

 How long does it take to repair plumbing?

-Should I replace my plumbing if I have a leak?
+Should I replace my plumbing system if there is a leak?

-Can I replace my plumbing on my own?
+Can I replace my plumbing myself?